Forge Game Data

 func_godot_fgd.tres location.

 This is the default FGD file set in the FuncGodotMapSettings resource.
-The basic entity definitions included with it are Worldspawn, func_detail, func_detail_illusionary, func_illusionary, and Phong.
+The basic entity definitions included with it are Worldspawn, func_geo, func_detail, func_detail_illusionary, func_illusionary, and Phong.
 We'll go over what each of these entity types are a little farther below.

 But what if you want to add your own custom entity types?
 It's always best practice to create your own FGD File resource and NEVER a good idea to just modify the pre-existing default FGD File.
 Any time FuncGodot is updated, it will overwrite the func_godot_fgd.tres that comes with it and erase any changes you've made to that resource.
 While the goal is to keep the default FGD File as basic as possible, we cannot guarantee it won't be changed at some point in the future.